You are here

-Sir John Chilcot was presented with the Enlightening the Public award on behalf of the Iraq Inquiry which “significantly helped public understanding of the UK’s involvement in Iraq from 2001-2009.”
+Sir John Chilcot was presented with the Enlightening the Public Award on behalf of the Iraq Inquiry which “significantly helped public understanding of the UK’s involvement in Iraq from 2001-2009.”
 Looking forward, the judges acknowledged the insights on the importance of rigorous ministerial discussion and collective responsibility in government decision-making.

 Sadiq Khan and Gordon Brown were also recognised but were unable to attend.
-Khan was named Politician of the Year for his “firm resolve in rising above divisive opposition tactics during the London Mayoral election campaign, the substance of his policies, and for engaging positively with voters and seeking to build bridges across a fractured political landscape”.
-Brown received the Lifetime Achievement in Politics award for his "significant contribution to British politics, serving as Prime Minister and Chancellor, and now playing an active and influential role outside Parliament, including campaigning in the referendums on Scottish Independence and UK membership of the European Union and doing so passionately and with authority and dignity”.
+Sadiq Khan was named Politician of the Year for his “firm resolve in rising above divisive opposition tactics during the London Mayoral election campaign, the substance of his policies, and for engaging positively with voters and seeking to build bridges across a fractured political landscape”.
+Gordon Brown received the Lifetime Achievement in Politics Award for his "significant contribution to British politics, serving as Prime Minister and Chancellor, and now playing an active and influential role outside Parliament, including campaigning in the referendums on Scottish Independence and UK membership of the European Union and doing so passionately and with authority and dignity”.

 The full list of winners:

 Parliamentarian of the Year - Baroness Smith of Basildon

 Broadcaster of the Year - Laura Kuenssberg

 Best Use of Evidence - Politician - Lord Stern of Brentford

 Best Use of Social Media - Ruth Davidson